Defense lawyer admits money laundering in drug case

 In March, a member of a Secret Service task force approached Read-Forbes, telling her that he was in the “shrubbery” business and had cash that he needed to conceal, according to allegations in federal court records.
 The undercover agent later said the cash came from drug sales.

-I took valium and diazepam.
+I took valium.
 I was on clopromazine but that was horrible, made me shake.
 I shouldn’t of been on in the first place I have not got schizophrenia, they say I have manic depression.
 I wen’t to my doc for a smack problem.

-https://lonemind.com/roche/ I have not had smack for 4 years but I am on more dose of ativan now then I was before.
+https://bloggingrevolution.com/bloging-valium-online/ I have not had smack for 4 years but I am on more dose of diazepam now then I was before.

 One good thing depression helped me write some great song’s, which I get paid for, download sale’s man, which is great when your lazy and just want to play music.